CLARIAH/wp6-missieven/docs/transcription.md

 feature | type | description
 --- | --- | ---
-isemph | 1 or absent | whether the word is set in emphatic typography isfolio | 1 or absent | whether the word is part of a folio reference isnote | 1 or absent | whether the word is part of a footnote isorig | 1 or absent | whether the word is part of a the original text of the letters isref | 1 or absent | whether the word belongs to a reference isremark | 1 or absent | whether the word belongs to editorial content issub | 1 or absent | whether the word is in subscript, possibly the numerator of a fraction issuper | 1 or absent | whether the word is in superscript, possibly the numerator of a fraction isspecial | 1 or absent | whether the word has special typography or a strange value (possibly OCR effects) isund | 1 or absent | whether the word is underlined, possibly the total amount in a calculation punc | string | punctuation and or white space after the word
+isden | 1 or absent | whether the word is in the denominator of a fraction isemph | 1 or absent | whether the word is set in emphatic typography isfolio | 1 or absent | whether the word is part of a folio reference isnote | 1 or absent | whether the word is part of a footnote isnum | 1 or absent | whether the word is in the numerator of a fraction isorig | 1 or absent | whether the word is part of a the original text of the letters isref | 1 or absent | whether the word belongs to a reference isremark | 1 or absent | whether the word belongs to editorial content isq | 1 or absent | whether the word is in a fraction, either as numerator or as denominator issub | 1 or absent | whether the word is in subscript issuper | 1 or absent | whether the word is in superscript isspecial | 1 or absent | whether the word has special typography or a strange value (possibly OCR effects) isund | 1 or absent | whether the word is underlined, possibly the total amount in a calculation punc | string | punctuation and or white space after the word